Missouri Off-Grid Laws: An In-Depth Guide

 Southern Missouri, particularly in the Ozarks, is very popular for off-grid living because of the cheap land.

-The south also tends to be more relaxed in terms of the legalities of off-grid living.
+The South also tends to be more relaxed regarding the legalities of off-grid living.

 However, the land in southern Missouri is very rocky and not great for traditional agriculture.
-A lot of people in the area pay for dirt to be hauled to their land and use raised-bed gardening methods.
+Many people in the area pay for dirt to be hauled to their land and use raised-bed gardening methods.

 Off-Grid Electricity in Missouri

-There are no laws prohibiting you from disconnecting from the power grid in Missouri.
+No laws prohibit you from disconnecting from the power grid in Missouri.
 However, many areas do have building codes.
-You will be required to follow these codes when installing any off-grid electrical systems in your home.
+You must follow these codes when installing off-grid electrical systems in your home.

 Solar